Kevan Jones

-Kevan David Jones, Baron Beamish, (born 25 April 1964), is a British Labour Party politician who served as Member of Parliament (MP) for North Durham from 2001 to 2024.
-He has been a member of the House of Lords since 2024.
+Kevan David Jones, Baron Beamish (born 25 April 1964), is a British politician who served as the Member of Parliament (MP) for North Durham from 2001 to 2024.
+A member of the Labour Party, he has been a member of the House of Lords and chair of the Intelligence and Security Committee (ISC) since 2024.

 Early life and career

 Kevan Jones was born on 25 April 1964 in Nottinghamshire and is the son of a coal miner.
 He attended Portland Comprehensive School in Worksop and Newcastle Polytechnic, before studying at the University of Southern Maine, gaining a BA (Hons) in Government and Public Policy.

-Before becoming an MP, he was a Newcastle upon Tyne councillor from 1990 to 2001 and Chairman of the Development Committee as well as an elected officer of the GMB Union.
+Before becoming an MP, he was a Newcastle upon Tyne councillor from 1990 to 2001 and Chairman of the Development Committee as well as an elected officer of the GMB union.

 Parliamentary career

 At the 2001 general election, Jones was elected to Parliament as MP for North Durham with 67.2% of the vote and a majority of 18,683.

 After becoming an MP, Jones became a member of the influential Defence Select Committee, and also a member of the Labour Party's Parliamentary Committee.
-His Private member's bill, the Christmas Day (Trading) Act 2004, successfully passed Parliament, and came into force in December 2004.
+His private member's bill, the Christmas Day (Trading) Act 2004, successfully passed Parliament, and came into force in December 2004.
 The Act makes it illegal for large shops to open on Christmas Day.

 Jones was re-elected as MP for North Durham at the 2005 general election with a decreased vote share of 64.1% and a decreased majority of 16,781.

 Ministerial career

 Jones was appointed Parliamentary Under Secretary of State and Minister for Veterans at the Ministry of Defence (MoD) in October 2008.

 In August 2009 he was accused of briefing against the Chief of the General Staff, General Sir Richard Dannatt, who had been an outspoken critic of the government's record on equipping troops.
-A series of Freedom of information requests had been made concerning Dannat's expenses, and blogger Guido Fawkes "outed" Jones as the culprit, although he did not provide any evidence that directly connected Jones to the requests.
+A series of freedom of information requests had been made concerning Dannatt's expenses, and blogger Guido Fawkes "outed" Jones as the culprit, although he did not provide any evidence that directly connected Jones to the requests.
 Jones, who had tabled Parliamentary questions on Army officials' spending before becoming a minister, denied the allegations and said he had a good working relationship with Dannatt.

 Jones publicly apologised to Joanna Lumley in March 2010 after he had accused her of "deathly silence" over misleading advice being given to some Gurkhas following Lumley's successful campaign to allow more Gurkhas to settle in the UK.

 In 2017, Jones said that while in office he had sought to revoke the government's agreement with Annington Homes, by which the MoD agreed to rent back military housing sold to the company under the John Major government in 1996, while allowing the company to sell homes the armed forces no longer required, but found it impossible to do so.
-Jones described the arrangements as "an incredibly bad deal for the taxpayer."
+Jones described the arrangements as "an incredibly bad deal for the taxpayer".